 Today’s article will be reviewing the most frequently asked questions about Jedi Training: Trials of the Temple, and giving our review of the whole experience with our kids.

-What is Jedi Training Academy?
+What is the Jedi Training Academy?

 This 20-minute Hollywood Studios stage show takes place in 15 separate performances throughout the day at an outdoor stage located next to the Star Tours attraction.